 You should also notice that the most recent uptick in dollar prices is more than offset by the decline in the value of the dollar, the unavoidable side-effect of government bailouts and interest rate price fixing by the Fed.

 The last chart shows a synthetic index built from several different sets of home price data complied by Shiller for his book Irrational Exuberance.
-Looking back to 1890, we can see that home prices today are lower than they were during the Great Depression, and are approachng their all-time lows.
+Looking back to 1890, we can see that home prices today are similar to those of the Great Depression, and not far above their all-time lows.